-EXTENSION University of Wisconsin-Extension References to pesticide products in this publication are for your convenience and are not an endorsement of one product over other similar products.
+References to pesticide products in this publication are for your convenience and are not an endorsement of one product over other similar products.
 You are responsible for using pesticides according to the manufacturer's current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.

-Copyright © 2018 by the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin-Extension.
+© 2022 by the Board of Regents of the University of Wisconsin System doing business as the University of Wisconsin-Madison Division of Extension.
 All rights reserved.

-Authors: Christelle Guédot is assistant professor of entomology, Patricia McManus is professor of plant pathology, Jed Colquhoun is professor of horticulture, and Glenn Nice is Pesticide Applicator Training (PAT) manager, College of Agricultural and Life Sciences, University of Wisconsin-Madison and University of Wisconsin-Extension, Cooperative Extension.
-Cooperative Extension publications are subject to peer review.
+Authors: Christelle Guédot is associate professor of entomology, Jed Colquhoun is professor of horticulture, Glenn Nice is Pesticide Applicator Training (PAT) manager, and Leslie Holland is assistant professor and Extension specialist, College of Agricultural and Life Sciences and Division of Extension, University of Wisconsin-Madison.
+Produced by Division of Extension Publishing.